Danny-Devs/gitlify/docs/llm_setup_guide.md

 3. **Slow generation**
    - This is normal on CPU-only systems
    - Consider using a GPU if available
-   - Use smaller context sizes in the CodeGrok settings
+   - Use smaller context sizes in the Gitlify settings

 ### Common LM Studio Issues